technologiestiftung/xml-schema-validator/README.md

 ## Deployment

-To run this application we suggest using docker and running the container behind a revere proxy using nginx.
+To run this application we suggest using docker and running the container behind a reverse proxy using nginx.
 See the [gunicorn documentation](https://docs.gunicorn.org/en/latest/deploy.html) for further information.

 You also can just run the docker container directly using